hetfs/English/README.md

 6. **Set Clear Goals**: Define your learning objectives and set achievable goals.
 Whether it's passing a language proficiency exam or having a conversation with a native speaker, having clear goals helps you stay motivated and focused.

 7. **Be Patient and Persistent**: Learning a new language takes time and effort.
 Be patient with yourself and celebrate your progress along the way.
-Stay persistent and keep practicing, even when it feels challenging.
+Stay persistent and keep practising, even when it feels challenging.

 ---